 The idea is great.
 Where do you go at 2:00am when your kid has a nagging cough and stubborn fever?
 Telemedicine offers a solution.
 Access a doctor from your smartphone and within 10 mins you’re connected.
 Many people use it and end up loving it for these reasons.

-Telemedicine’s hard ROI value hinges on how many people it keeps out of the emergency room.
-TDOC commissioned an independent analytics firm to study savings and they reported savings of $472 per visit by routing care to lower cost settings.
-An ER visit costs on average ~$2,000 and that explains a big part of the savings from their analysis.
-To validate we should follow the clues.
-Whether employees self-report where they would have sought care is of little value.
+Telemedicine is convenient for some but its ROI hinges on reducing ER visits.
+TDOC commissioned a small independent analytics firm to study savings and they reported savings of $472 per visit by routing care to lower-cost settings.
+An ER visit costs on average ~$2,000 and a reduction in ER visits is a requisite to justify the reported savings.
+To validate, follow the clues.
+Where employees self-report where they would have sought care is of little value.
 Do companies that use telemedicine see a 10-20%+ reduction in ER visits?
 That’s the kind of reduction needed to justify $500 telemedicine savings.
 If a company has 160 visits per 1,000 members, you’d expected 16-32 of those visits to disappear.
 I have yet to see case studies from this angle.
 All value stories will leave clues.
 This is a big one.
-One debated study in Health Affairs even said the majority of telemedicine visits were new utilization, or people who used medical services who otherwise would not have.
+One debated study in Health Affairs even said the majority of telemedicine visits were new utilization or people who used medical services who otherwise would not have.

 Like many things in healthcare, though convenient, what sounds great often doesn’t offer the savings people think.
 You just have to ask the right questions and deduce when things that should be obvious are omitted.
 To paraphrase W. E. Buffett: Price is what we pay.
 Value is what we get.